catinprogress/SOFT3202/A1/A1_TestCases.md

 - Expectation: Error message: Invalid URL: Organisation doesn't exist
 ## T26 Scenario: View specific ranking for valid non-empty repository with no user contributions
 - Expectation: Error message: No user contributions found
-## T35 Scenario: View specific ranking for specific project phase with no user contributions in valid non-empty repository
+## T27 Scenario: View specific ranking for specific project phase with no user contributions in valid non-empty repository
 - Expectation: Error message: No user contributions found

-## T27 Scenario: Valid repository containing contributors with no contributions
+## T28 Scenario: Valid repository containing contributors with no contributions
 - Expectation: Correct ranking of only contributors with at least one contribution displayed.
-## T37 Scenario: Valid organisation containing contributors with no contributions
+## T29 Scenario: Valid organisation containing contributors with no contributions
 - Expectation: Correct ranking of only contributors with at least one contribution displayed.

-## T28: Valid repository with 1 contributor
+## T30: Valid repository with 1 contributor
 - Expectation: Single contributor is displayed with first ranking.
-## T29: Valid organisation with 1 contributor
+## T31: Valid organisation with 1 contributor
 - Expectation: Single contributor is displayed with first ranking.

-## T30: View specific ranking for valid repository with no other contributors.
+## T32: View specific ranking for valid repository with no other contributors.
 - Expectation: Personal ranking is displayed as 1st.
-## T32: View specific ranking for specific project phase in valid repository with no other contributors.
+## T33: View specific ranking for specific project phase in valid repository with no other contributors.
 - Expectation: Personal ranking is displayed as 1st.
-## T33: Scenario: View specific ranking for valid repository with no contributions.
-- Expectation: Error message: No contributions found.
-## T34 Scenario: View specific ranking for specific project phase with no contributions in valid, non-empty repository.
-- Expectation: Error message: No contributions found for the specified time period.

-## T36 Scenario: Attempt to request GitHub API data when rate limit exceeded
+## T34 Scenario: Attempt to request GitHub API data when rate limit exceeded
 - Expectation: Error message: Cannot access GitHub API data due to an exceed in rate limit, please try again later